 Some of the country’s largest retailers and independent business leaders have pledged not to sell the most harmful corrosive substances to those under 18 years of age.
-This move is part of a series of voluntary commitments proposed by the Government, which has now published the details of those voluntary commitments, as well as a list of retailers who’ve already signed.
+This move is part of a series of voluntary commitments proposed by the Government, which has now published the details of those voluntary commitments, as well as a list of retailers who’ve already signed on the dotted line.

 Waitrose, B&Q, Morrisons, Wickes, the Co-op, Screwfix and Tesco are among the major brands to sign the voluntary commitments on the responsible sale of corrosive substances.
-The British Independent Retailers Association will this month be encouraging all of its members to sign up.
+This month, the British Independent Retailers Association will be encouraging all of its members to sign up.